Table of contents

 Welcome to kiron campus

-Kiron offers free online education to refugees and underserved communities worldwide, providing a diverse range of educational programs on its online campus.
-We call our target group: the learners.
+Kiron offers free online education to +20k refugees and underserved communities worldwide, providing a diverse range of educational programs on its online campus.
+The target group is called: the learners.

-One common pain point amongst our learners was that they enroll into a program, so they don’t forget about/lose it, even if they do not plan to study it right away.
+One common pain point amongst the learners was that they enroll into a program, so they don’t forget about/lose it, even if they do not plan to study it right away.

 The case study I’ve picked for Kiron is to show how I solved this problem.